23andMe offers people the chance to explore their own DNA, but for Jason Gullickson, that wasn’t enough.

 “As a programmer, I am always dealing with complex data in a two-dimensional format on a computer screen,” he said.
 “I am always looking for ways to make that data easier to understand and digest using 3D modeling.”

 Using new 3D printer technology Jason likes to translate data into objects.

 “Instantaneously when it comes out of the printer, I can understand so much more about the thing I have designed,” he said.

 That is what went through his mind while he looked at his 23andMe data.

 Jason works with code, using it to control the function of computers.
 In a way that’s how he sees DNA working in the human body.
 The three billion letters that make up the human genome are also a code.
 That code controls the production and function of proteins in the body and makes us what we are.

-“Genetics has been something that’s been really interesting to me because I view DNA like programming language for building cells.
-So I find it interesting to use that complex data as a method of encoding to create a three dimensional display.”
+“Genetics has been something that’s been really interesting to me because I view DNA like a programming language for building cells.
+So I find it interesting to use that complex data as a method of encoding to create a three-dimensional display.”

 23andMe tests about more than half a million locations in a person’s genome.
 The results are used to create customized reports and they help 23andMe give individuals detailed information about their genetic ancestry.
 But customers can also download their raw data – all the As, Ts, Gs, and Cs that make up the different single nucleotide polymorphisms (SNPs) that 23andMe tests.